 The University of Louisiana at Lafayette’s more than 18,000 students attend a world-renowned research institution spread across a 1,500-acre campus of handsome red brick buildings and natural beauty.

-Things looked far different circa 1898.
-That’s when classes began at the new Southwestern Louisiana Industrial Institute.
+Things looked far different circa July 14, 1898.
+That’s when it all began for the new Southwestern Louisiana Industrial Institute.

-Enrollment topped out at 100 students.
+The first brick was laid in 1900, and then classes began in September 1901.
+Enrollment topped out at 145 students.
 A few classrooms dotted a patch of barren farmland.
 Degree programs included agriculture, stenography and mechanics.

 The University’s first president?
 He was one of the nation’s youngest, a 27-year-old named Edwin Stephens.
 History has nevertheless proven Stephens had the right vision for the fledgling agricultural college.